 Battling morning sickness?
 Here are 5 simple remedies that worked for me!

 I have to admit that I feel a little inadequate writing this post on combating morning sickness.
-Out of my 3 pregnancies, I’ve only battled morning sickness one time–in my current pregnancy.
+I’ve only battled morning sickness one time–in my current (third) pregnancy.
 (Don’t hate me!)

 One misconception about morning sickness is that it is only in the morning–and that it ends like clockwork as soon as you begin the second trimester.
 Every woman is different.
 My “morning” sickness actually lasted until about 16 or 17 weeks (although it did weaken in the 2nd trimester) and would start in the afternoon and go into the night.